Business Immigration

 2. The employee applies for the entry visa in their home country.

-The full process typically takes 2–4 months, depending on region and workload, so it’s best to plan ahead.
+The full process typically takes 1–3 months in 2026, thanks to digital tools and faster processing—down from previous years—so it’s best to plan ahead.

 Step 1: Offer the Job and Prepare the Employment Contract